 HARTMANN UKI has over 30 years of experience supplying quality absorbent products to the NHS.
 Our Nurse Advisors are fully registered with the Nursing and Midwifery Council and have many years of experience providing training and education to healthcare professionals involved with the care of individuals with incontinence.

-Find out more about the Continence Advice Service today.
+Visit the Continence Advice Service today.